lucasjabur/lucasjabur/README.md

 **`Computer Science Undergraduate (Federal University of Uberlandia, Brazil 🇧🇷)`**

 I'm a student with one goal: to learn as much as I can while having fun along the way.
 I'm on this journey to become a good developer, and above all, a good Computer Scientist, with well-established foundations and consolidated knowledge in the field.
 I don't want to be just another one, I don't want to just play at being a programmer.
 It's a passion and it's my future.
-In this GitHub profile I have the mission of posting different codes, exercises, projects and learnings that I build over time, improving with each line of code built.
+In this GitHub profile I have the mission of posting different codes, exercises, projects and learnings that I build over time, improving with each line of code.

 You can follow me on LinkedIn to know me better!